alexmercerind/youtube-search-python/youtubesearchpython/__future__/README.md

 #### More to the playlists

-You can directly instanciate the `Playlist` class as follows to access its information & videos in the `info` and `videos` fields respectively.
+You can directly instantiate the `Playlist` class as follows to access its information & videos in the `info` and `videos` fields respectively.

 YouTube offers only 100 videos in a single request, for getting more videos present in the playlist, you can check `hasMoreVideos` bool to see if playlist contains more videos.
 If playlist has more videos, then you can call `getNextVideos` to fetch more videos.